owl73/westmarch-landol/class/alchemist.md

 ### C: Mutations

 What alchemist doesn't like to experiment.
-Once a day, you can spend 1 hour experementing on a creature by using the supplies for one potion.
+Once a day, you can spend 1 hour experimenting on a creature by using the supplies for one potion.
 A random mutation is applied to the creature.

-Roll a intelegence check to apply the last mutation result to another specimin.
+Roll a intelligence check to apply the last mutation result to another specimen.
 A failure results in a random one as normal.

+### C: Dilute

+You can take a potion and dilute it into two, this consumes an alchemist supply and cannot be done again to the resulting potions.

 ### D: Reverse Engineer